STIFTMAN/Vigenere/README.md

 <pre>ihak eg r wtsl lalk</pre>
 </p>
-<h3>Mode 'd'</h3>
+<h3>Mode '-d'</h3>
 <p>Example:<br>
 To decrypt a simple textfile, you have to write <code>Vigenere.exe test.txt d password</code> in your shell.<br>
-The given file of test.txt will be printed in console and the program is asking for a new filename for the decrypted file.
+The program is asking for a new filename for the decrypted file.
 The file will be created with all decrypted information.
 Warning: Existing files will be overwritten.

 Test-file with password of <code>password</code>: